When Selenium cannot launch Chrome, the first thing to do is check the ChromeDriver version.

 return str(self.driver_path)

-with zipfile.ZipFile(io.BytesIO(response.content)) as z:
+with zipfile.ZipFile(io.BytesIO(response.content)) as archive:

 driver_member = None

-for member in z.infolist():
+for member in archive.infolist():

 member_path = os.path.normpath(member.filename)